dnarain/cdp-instructions-aws/cdp-login.md

 [here](https://www.cloudera.com/terms-conditions/).

-Of course, in a production deployment you can cut this link to my.cloudera.com and use your corporate SAML-based corporate identity provider (instructions [here](https://docs.cloudera.com/management-console/cloud/user-management/topics/mc-configuring-your-enterprise-idp-to-work-with-cdp-as-a-service-provider.html)).
+Of course, in a production deployment you can cut this link to my.cloudera.com and use your corporate SAML-based Identity Provider (instructions [here](https://docs.cloudera.com/management-console/cloud/user-management/topics/mc-configuring-your-enterprise-idp-to-work-with-cdp-as-a-service-provider.html)).